cooljeanius/QuickTimeTcl3.1/README.md

 **WebCams on Windows**:

-On Windows, the '`vdig`' (video digitizer) component which should be the hardware manufacturers responsibilty is sadly lacking on most WebCams.
+On Windows, the '`vdig`' (video digitizer) component which should be the hardware manufacturers responsibility is sadly lacking on most WebCams.
 The grabber is therefore only tested with an emulated 'vdig' component WinVdig from [www.vdig.com (.org)](http://www.eden.net.nz/7/20071008/).
 If you never got a QuickTime '`vdig`' component with your PC camera, try WinVdig.
 Note, however, that this is only a second best solution.

 **Compiling:**